jwagner/simplex-noise.js/README.md

 simplex-noise.js is a simplex noise implementation in Javascript/TypeScript.
-It works in the browser and nodejs, using Commonjs and ES Modules.
+It works in the browser and Node.js, using CommonJS and ES Modules.
-It is self contained (dependency free), relatively small (about 2k minified and gzipped) and fairly fast (about 20 nanoseconds for a sample of 2d noise) and tree shakeable.
+It is self-contained (dependency-free), relatively small (about 2k minified and gzipped) and fairly fast (about 20 nanoseconds for a sample of 2d noise) and tree shakeable.

 ## Demos